YahooArchive/Pluton/README.txt

-Except as specifically stated below, the 3rd party software packages are not distributed as part of this project, but instead are separately downloaded from the respective provider and built on the developer’s machine as a pre-build step.
+Except as specifically stated below, the 3rd party software packages are not distributed as part of this project, but instead are separately downloaded from the respective provider and built on the developer's machine as a pre-build step.

 * State Threads Library for Internet Applications